bigchaindb/bigchaindb/docs/source/topic-guides/models.md

 ![Tracking the stories of three assets](../_static/stories_3_assets.png)

+To determine the current owner(s) of an asset, find the most recent valid transaction involving it, and then look at the list of owners in the _conditions_ (not the fulfillments).

+### Transaction Validation

 When a node is asked to check the validity of a transaction, it must do several things; the main things are:

 * schema validation,